 You’ve probably had your first prenatal appointment, so be sure to follow your doctor’s advice.
 Write down non-emergency questions as they arise to ask at your next appointment.

-If your clothes are feeling snug, but you’re not ready to wear maternity clothes yet, invest in some elastic waistband pants and loose shirts.
+If your clothes are feeling snug, but you’re not ready to wear maternity clothes yet, invest in some pants with elastic waistbands and loose shirts.
 You may also want to purchase some new underwear and bras in a larger size.

 If your morning sickness is subsiding, it’s time to get serious about eating a healthy diet that’s safe and nutritious for you and your developing baby.
-The March of Dimes recommends taking a prenatal vitamin every day.
+Make sure you take a prenatal vitamin every day.

 Call the doctor if you have: